vikabelinschi/TMPS/Structural/README.md

 ```

 ### Bridge
-I used bridge to split the salad class, adding a dressing class with gives the client the posibility to choose mayo, olive oil or
+I used bridge to split the salad class, adding a dressing class which gives the client the posibility to choose mayo, olive oil or
 balsamic sauce Dressing.

+Bridge.py
 ```python
 class Dressing:
     def fill_Dressing(self):